 We at edureka! are here to help you with every step on your journey, for becoming a AWS Solution Architect, therefore besides this AWS Architect Interview Questions we have come up with a curriculum which covers exactly what you would need to crack the Solution Architect Exam!
 You can have a look at the course details for AWS training here.

 I hope you enjoyed these AWS Interview Questions.
 The topics that you learnt in this AWS Architect Interview questions blog are the most sought-after skill sets that recruiters look for in an AWS Solution Architect Professional.
-For a detailed study on AWS, you can refer our AWS Tutorial.
+I have tried touching up on AWS interview questions and answers for freshers whereas you would also find AWS interview questions for people with 3-5 years of experience.
+However, for a more detailed study on AWS, you can refer our AWS Tutorial.